-- A. Modification of PASD standards subject to a Variance (Chapter 22.194): - 1.
-Significant Ridgelines, as provided in Section 22.306.060.A.4, above. - 2.
-Zone C-3 and MXD Height, as provided in Section 22.306.070.B, above.
+A. Modification of PASD standards subject to a Variance (22.194):

+1. Significant Ridgelines as provided in subsection A.4 of section

-- B. Modification of Avocado Heights CSD Development Standards: - Modification of standards specified below shall be subject a Minor Conditional Use Permit, pursuant to Section 22.300.020.C (Modifications Authorized): - a.
-Sections 22.306.080.G.1.b through G.1.d (Zones R-1, R-A, and A-1); - b.
-Sections 22.306.080.G.2.b.iii and iv (Zones C-H and C-1); - c.
-Section 22.306.080.G.4 (regarding setbacks in Zone C-2); and - d.
-Sections 22.306.080.G.5.a, b, c, e, f, and h (Zones M-1 and M-1.5). - 2.
-Modification of Green Zone (Chapter 22.84) requirements shall be subject to the provisions of Subsection 22.84.040.D (Modification). - 3.
-Modification of all other standards in the Avocado Heights CSD shall be subject to a Variance (Chapter 22.194). - C. Modification of Rowland Heights Development Standards: - Modification of the development standards for the parking or storing of a recreational vehicle within 10 feet of the front lot line or corner side lot line shall be subject to the provisions of Subsection C.4, below. - Minor deviation of up to 25 percent from the following development standards are subject to a Minor Conditional Use Permit, pursuant to Section 22.300.020.C (Modifications Authorized). - a.
-Signs (Section 22.306.090.G).
+- Zone C-3 and MXD Height as provided in subsection B of section 22.306.070. - B. Modification of Avocado Heights CSD Development Standards: - Modification of standards specified in Sections 22.306.080.G.1.b through G.1.d (Zones R-1, R-A, and A-1), Sections 22.306.080.G.2.b.iii and G.2.b.iv (Zones C-H and C-1), Section 22.306.080.G.4 (regarding setbacks in Zone C-2), and Sections 22.306.080.G.5.a, G.5.b, G.5.c, G.5.e, G.5.f, and G.5.h (Zones M-1 and M-1.5) shall be subject a Minor Conditional Use Permit per Subsection 22.300.020.C (Modifications Authorized). - 2.
+Modification of Green Zone (Chapter 22.84) requirements shall be subject to the provisions of Subsection 22.84.040.D (Modification). - Modification of all other standards in the Avocado Heights CSD shall be subject to a Variance (Chapter 22.194). - C. Modification of Rowland Heights Development Standards: - Modification of the development standards for the parking or storing of a recreational vehicle within 10 feet of the front lot line or corner side lot line shall be subject to the provisions of Subsection C.4 (Yard Modification) of section 22.306.090.

-- b.
-The parking lot landscaping requirements set forth in Section 22.306.090.F.3.g (Parking Lot Landscaping) as they apply to existing parking lots as of June 20, 2024. - Modification of all other standards in the Rowland Heights CSD shall be subject to a Variance (Chapter 22.194). - 4.
+- Minor deviation of up to 25 percent from the following development standards are subject to a Minor Conditional Use Permit per Subsection 22.300.020.C (Modifications Authorized). - a.
+Signs (Section 22.306.090.G) - b.
+The parking lot landscaping requirements set forth in Section 22.306.090.F.3.g as they apply to existing parking lots as of the effective date of Section 22.306.090.F.3.g - 3.
+Modification of all other standards in the Rowland Heights CSD shall be subject to a Variance (Chapter 22.194). - 4.
 Yard Modifications.
 A Yard Modification (Chapter 22.196) application may be filed to authorize the parking or storing of a recreational vehicle within 10 feet of the front lot line or corner side lot line; provided, however, that under no circumstances shall a recreational vehicle be parked closer than five feet from the front or corner side lot lines.
 An application under this Subsection C.4 shall be supported by evidence substantiating that the requested modification is necessary due to topographic features or other conditions in that compliance with the 10-foot setback line would create an unnecessary hardship or unreasonable regulation or where it is obviously impractical to require compliance with the setback line.
-The Review Authority may approve the application if the Review Authority finds that parking or storing a recreational vehicle at the proposed location will not compromise pedestrian or motorist line of sight or other applicable safety standards, as determined by the Review Authority, and the applicant has substantiated to the satisfaction of the Review Authority that, due to topographic features or other conditions, compliance with the 10-foot setback line would create an unnecessary hardship or unreasonable regulation or where it is obviously impractical to require compliance with the setback line.
+The Review Authority may approve the application if the Review Authority finds that parking or storing a recreational vehicle at the proposed location will not compromise pedestrian or motorist line-of-sight or other applicable safety standards as determined by the Review Authority, and that the applicant has substantiated to the satisfaction of the Review Authority that, due to topographic features or other conditions, compliance with the 10-foot setback line would create an unnecessary hardship or unreasonable regulation or where it is obviously impractical to require compliance with the setback line.